cloudfoundry/docs-deploying-cf/vcloud/index.html.md

 The goal of these instructions is to help you install open source Cloud Foundry on vCloud Hybrid Service (vCHS) or on a supported vCloud Director (vCD) deployment (5.1+).
 Please note that security, scale and other production considerations are outside the scope of these instructions.
 Instead we have emphasized simplicity in getting off the ground with Cloud Foundry.

-The goal of these instructions is to deploy an environment that looks something like the following diagram.
-Specifically, we deploy all VMs to a private network.
-We provide access to two of these VMs from the public internet, and allow all internal VMs to connect to external IPs.
+The goal of these instructions is to deploy an environment that looks like the following diagram.
+Specifically:

+* We deploy to a private network.
+* We deploy a jump box VM in that private network from which all other deployment is carried out
+* We provide outbound connectivity for all VMs from the private network to the public network
+* We provide inbound access to the jump box and to the Cloud Foundry instance from the public network

 ![vCHS / vCloud Director Cloud Foundry deployment](/vcloud_images/vcloud_cf_deployment_vms.png)